Maumagnaguagno/maumagnaguagno.github.io/pddl.md

 ```

 ## Documentation
-Once domain and problems is done it is important to document the design decisions that were taken.
+It is important to document the design decisions that were taken during domain and problem development, such as:
-But what is important to report/document?
 - Which planner is compatible with the description?
   - Describe version and flags used to execute
 - Which requirements and predicates were used?